 Your workstation should be the local host for your data.
 For performance reasons, we don't recommend reading files across a network when using Snowball to transfer data.
-If you must transfer data across a network, bundle multiple files in a single compressed file (e.g., a .tar or a .zip) before copying to the Snowball so that the copy operation can run as fast as possible.
+If you must transfer data across a network, bundle multiple files in a single compressed file (for example, a .tar or a .zip file) before copying to the Snowball.
+Doing so makes sure that the copy operation can run as fast as possible.

 If the workstation's resources are at their limit and you aren’t getting your target rate for transferring data onto the Snowball, there’s likely another bottleneck within the workstation, such as the CPU or disk bandwidth.

 When you complete these steps, you should know how quickly you can transfer data by using one Snowball at a time.
 If you need to transfer your data faster, see Transferring Data in Parallel.

 Sometimes the fastest way to transfer data with Snowball is to transfer data in parallel.
 Parallelization involves one or more of the following scenarios: